Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Abstract

 \section{Abstract}

-We describe the leading asymptotics of the determinant of cohomology of large powers of a metrized ample line bundle, on a projective Berkovich space over any complete non-Archimedean field.
-As consequences, we obtain the existence of transfinite diameters and equidistribution of Fekete points, as in previous work of the first author with Berman and Witt Nystr\"om in the complex setting.
-Our approach relies on a version of the Knudsen-Mumford expansion for the determinant of cohomology on models over the (possibly non-Noetherian) valuation ring, as a replacement for the asymptotic expansion of Bergman kernels in the complex case, and on the reduced fiber theorem, as a replacement for the Bernstein-Markov inequalities.
-Along the way, a systematic study of spaces of norms and the associated Fubini-Study type metrics is undertaken.
+Let $L$ be an ample line bundle on a (geometrically reduced) projective variety $X$ over any complete valued field.
+Our main result describes the leading asymptotics of the determinant of cohomology of large powers of $L$, with respect to the supnorm of a continuous metric on the Berkovich analytification of $L$.
+As a consequence, we establish in this setting the existence of transfinite diameters and equidistribution of Fekete points, following a strategy going back to Berman, Witt Nystr\"om and the first author for complex manifolds.
+In the non-Archimedean case, our approach relies on a version of the Knudsen--Mumford expansion for the determinant of cohomology on models over the (possibly non-Noetherian) valuation ring, as a replacement for the asymptotic expansion of Bergman kernels in the complex case, and on the reduced fiber theorem, as a replacement for the Bernstein--Markov inequalities.
+Along the way, a systematic study of spaces of norms and the associated Fubini--Study type metrics is undertaken.